Exam for Acceleration

 Students who wish to take the higher-level academic classes that best prepare them for college benefit greatly from advanced-course preparation in middle school.

-The Advanced courses that are available to Leander ISD middle school students include Advanced Math, Algebra I, Geometry, Language Arts and 8th-grade Social Studies.
+The Advanced courses that are available to Leander ISD middle school students include Math 6/7, Math 7/8, Algebra I, Geometry, Advanced Language Arts grades 6-8, and 8th-grade Social Studies.

-In grades 6-8, QUEST-G/T students participate in the QUEST-G/T Studies class.
-The QUEST-G/T curriculum is designed to provide challenging learning opportunities for identified students.
-QUEST-G/T students receive advanced instruction through an interdisciplinary gifted curriculum, utilizing gifted teaching strategies.
+In grades 6-8, Gifted and Talented students may elect to participate in QUEST-GT Studies.
+The QUEST-GT Studies curriculum is designed to provide challenging learning opportunities for identified students.
+QUEST-GT students receive advanced instruction through an interdisciplinary gifted curriculum, utilizing gifted teaching strategies.

 More information on QUEST-G/T